SilentCatA/vim/README.md

 # vim
-Setting for vim, plugin and stuff cpp editing suport
+Setting for vim, plugin and stuff, cpp editing suport